How to Serve the Divorce Papers in Ontario

 How to serve documents via REGULAR SERVICE:

-3) Document exchange: a digital platform that allows a party to upload a document, which the opposing party’s lawyer can download and then issue and acknowledge a receipt.
-If the opposing party does not have a lawyer, they can also be faxed the documents directly via this platform.
+- 3) A digital platform that allows a party to upload a document, which the opposing party’s lawyer can download and then issue and acknowledge a receipt.
+If the other party does not have a lawyer, they can also be faxed the documents directly via this platform.

-5) Via e-mail to either the spouse directly or their lawyer.4
+- 5) Via e-mail to either the spouse directly or their lawyer.

 If serving the documents by fax, e-mail or electronic documents, the first page should include: